-Confirmation bias: Experimenters sometimes ask questions or create use cases in such a way that the user’s response/action confirms his/her preconceptions, hypothesis, or beliefs.
+Confirmation bias: Experimenters sometimes ask questions or create use cases in such a way that the user’s response/action confirms their preconceptions, hypothesis, or beliefs.

-Selection bias: Selection of the correct audience can severely bias results.
+Selection bias: Selection of the incorrect audience can severely bias results.
 For example, testing usability with existing users will not show issues that new users may have with a product.

 Got a tip?
 Add a tweetable quote by emailing us: [email protected]